cozy-creator/gen-server/README.md

 ### Old dependencies:

-I'm keeping these here for notes
+I'm keeping these here for notes:

 dependencies = [
     "aiohttp>=3.9.5",